-The State of Indiana has issued to each student an identification number (STN).
+The State of Indiana has issued each student an identification number (STN).
 This number is used to identify students across the state.
-This number will be listed on any document generated from our student management software, Harmony.
-Harmony houses all student educational records.
+This number will be listed on any document generated from Harmony which is our student management software.
+Harmony digitally maintains all student educational records.